dreamx-market/dreamx-api/support-issues.md

 ## Deposits of non-listed tokens:

-* manually list the token and credit their balances for them to withdraw, if it happens too frequently, figure out the root problem and a more effective solution.
+* list the tokens as non-tradable and credit their deposits for them to withdraw, if happens too frequently, figure out a more effective solution